kevinolega/callcentertrainingtips/6wel/bonus/6web-confident.md

 Some people can pretend that the audience is naked.

-Some people can can use all sorts of tricks to quickly become confident.
+Some people can use all sorts of tricks to become confident quickly.

 I can't.